mwill20/SageVault/README.md

 ## 🚀 What is SageVault?

-SageVault is a **production-ready**, **enterprise-grade** Retrieval-Augmented Generation (RAG) platform that transforms how you explore GitHub repositories and analyze documents with AI-powered intelligence, multi-source indexing, and comprehensive security controls.
+SageVault is a **production-ready**, **enterprise-grade** Retrieval-Augmented Generation (RAG) platform that transforms how you explore GitHub repositories or analyze uploaded documents with AI-powered intelligence and comprehensive security controls.

 ### 🎯 **Core Capabilities**
 - **📂 Repository Analysis**: Index and query any public GitHub repository with intelligent project detection
 - **📄 Document Processing**: Upload and analyze PDF, DOCX, and text files with advanced extraction
-- **🔍 Multi-Source Intelligence**: Query across repositories and uploaded documents simultaneously
+- **🔍 Flexible Source Modes**: Choose dedicated sessions for repositories or uploaded documents
 - **🛡️ Enterprise Security**: Advanced security controls with professional override capabilities
 - **⚡ Performance Optimization**: Configurable processing with real-time monitoring